-The NRC Committee meets as often as necessary to perform its duties and in any case at least twice a year.
-Extraordinary meetings may be convened by its Chairman, where the need arises or at the request of one of its members.
+TThe NRC Committee meets as often as necessary to perform its duties and in any case at least twice a year.
+Extraordinary meetings may be convened by its chairman, where necessary or at the request of one of its members.
 Members are expected to attend all the meetings of the committee.

-The Chairman of the NRC Committee, in consultation with the Chairman of the board of directors, prepares the agenda for each meeting.
+The chairman of the NRC Committee, in consultation with the chairman of the board of directors, prepares the agenda for each meeting.

-The executive committee or one of its members may ask the Chairman of the NRC Committee to add an item to the agenda.
+The managing director may ask the chairman of the NRC Committee to add an item to the agenda.

-The Chairman of the NRC Committee ensures that free and open communications will be maintained with the executive committee.
-He or she may invite to its meetings any person whose presence he or she deems useful.
+The chairman of the NRC Committee ensures that free and open communications will be maintained with the managing director and the other members of the executive committee.
+He or she may invite to its meetings any person whose presence he/she deems useful.

-2. Notice of meetings and prior transmission of documents
+2. Notification of meetings - Preparation and prior transmission of documents

-In principle, members are notified at least five (5) business days before the committee meeting.
-However, the notification period may be shorter (i) where the Chairman of the committee so decides owing to unforeseen circumstances or (ii) where all the members agree on a shorter notification period.
+In principle, members are notified at least five business days before the committee meeting.
+However, the notification period may be shorter (i) where the chairman of the committee so decides due to unforeseen circumstances or (ii) where all the members agree on a shorter notification period.